thegeeklab/ansible-doctor/docs/content/usage/configuration.md

 # with spaces does not work.
 If you want to use spaces to indent text, you must disable
 # this option.
 template_autotrim: True
+# Configures whether to tabulate variables in the output.
+When set to `True`,
+# variables will be displayed in a tabular format intsead of plain marktdown sections.
+# NOTE: This option does not support rendering multiline code blocks.
+tabulate_variables: False

 # Don't ask to overwrite if output file exists.
 force_overwrite: False